Anastasia Maria Tariq

 Anastasia joined MIN as Development Officer in 2021.
 She is responsible for developing our arts and cultural projects as well as coordinating our community events and outreach activities.
 Before joining the team she had been volunteering with MIN for 6 years as part of our dance and performance projects, she also teaches Capoeira.

 Boatemaa joined the MIN staff team in 2020.
 She is responsible for supporting MIN’s volunteers in their roles, as well as welcoming new volunteers and connecting them with other opportunities across the city.
-She also enjoys performing as part of MIN’s Joyous Choir and is on the Board of Amma Birth Companions.
+She has previously been part of MIN’s Joyous Choir and enjoyed taking part in various performances.

 Hadi joined MIN in 2021.
 His role is to support activities which enhance our digital engagement and online services.
 Hadi first started volunteering with MIN in 2016 as part of our Echo Dance Production Project with Barrowland Ballet.
 He comes with a background in computing and has a BSc Degree in Programming and Software Engineering, he is currently studying for a BA degree in 3D Animation and Visualisation.